How to Start a Plant-Based Diet (for Kids)

 There’s a variety of plant-based diets, and it doesn’t always mean completely giving up meat or animal-based foods.

-Eating a plant-based diet means making fruits, vegetables, nuts, seeds, legumes, beans and whole grains as the basis of your family’s meals and snacks.
+Eating a plant-based diet means making fruits, vegetables, nuts, seeds, legumes, beans and whole grains the basis of your family’s meals and snacks.

 [Watch Plant-Based Diets for Kids on YouTube!]